 • Momentum Trading

-When market moment oscillates like an ocean wave, traders can take advantage of the movements and sell at the peak of the waves before it oscillates back to a low.
-The assumption on which momentum trading is based on is that the price of an asset will continue rising above the expected average and then eventually (and inevitably) fall back to a low.
-For one to be successful in momentum trading, the entry and exits of the trades must be timed well.
+When the market moment oscillates like an ocean wave, traders can take advantage of the movements and sell at the peak of the waves before it oscillates back to a low.
+The assumption on which momentum trading is based is that the price of an asset will continue rising above the expected average and then eventually (and inevitably) fall back to a low.
+For one to be successful in momentum trading, the entry and exit of the trades must be timed well.
 Usually, the more volume the asset gets the higher the prices rise and as soon as the volume starts to fade, the prices start dipping too.

 Since the cryptocurrency market is fragmented and unregulated, it is very common for the same digital asset to have a different price across different exchanges.
 For instance, the price of a coin might be $1.00 on Kucoin and 1.11 on Binance.
-Arbitrage takes advantages of this by buying and selling simultaneously in order to make a profit from the spread.
+Arbitrage takes advantage of this by buying and selling simultaneously in order to make a profit from the spread.
 This is arguably a low-risk strategy because it is not subject to market performance like most of the other strategies.
-However, it requires speedy execution because you have to take advantage of the price differences before they even out.
+However, it requires speedy execution because you have to take advantage of the price differences before they even go out.

 • Naïve Bayes

 Machine learning and AI can be paired to form a powerful trading system.
 Not knowing the best place to enter or exit a trade costs traders a lot of money.
 A computer can use ML and AI to optimize these decisions.
 A Naïve Bayes strategy is one that establishes the probability of an event happening based on some variables.
-For instance, if the price of Bitcoin fell for the last three days, what is the probability that will keep falling today?
+For instance, if the price of Bitcoin fell for the last three days, what is the probability that it will keep falling today?
 Ideally, you tell the algorithm what to do when a certain probability is attained.
 For instance, if the probability is >59, you may choose to sell your assets.